Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 ### Job 2 <-> Job n

-Any subsequent jobs on the workflow can use the self hosted runner as we can see from the following Job on the workflow as it i set to `'runs-on: [self-hosted]'`:
+Any subsequent jobs on the workflow can use the self hosted runner as we can see from the following Job on the workflow as it is set to `'runs-on: [self-hosted]'`:

 ```yml
 #Subsequent Jobs runs-on [self-hosted].
 Job1, Job2, JobN etc etc